airsquared/blobsaver/README.md

 # blobsaver
-A GUI for saving SHSH blobs using tsschecker
+A GUI for saving SHSH blobs using tsschecker.
+Supports both Mac and <s>Windows</s>(not yet).

 # Features
+- Store up to three devices with presets
+- Optionally specify device identifier instead of using device picker
-- Optionally Specify apnonce
+- Optionally specify apnonce
 - Specify Board Config/Internal Name if needed
-- Optionally specify identifier instead of using device picker
-- Store up to three devices with presets

 # TODO:
+- Show success/failure using alerts
-- Better GUI
+- Windows support
-- Add console/log-type thing to show progress
+- Choose where to save blobs
-- Show errors instead of printing to console